LukasHechenberger/tsup-tools/packages/tsup-dev/README.md

 # @lhechenberger/tsup-dev

-> `tsup --watch`, but uses your tsup.config to determine what files to watch
+> `tsup --watch`, but uses your tsup.config to determine which files to watch

 <!-- /@replace heading -->